Music house

 The Music House approach is based on the following principles:

-Every human being is born with some type of musical potential.
+• Every one of us is born with some type of musical potential.

 There is no one “right” way to do music!
 Everyone has the potential to be musically engaged, and everyone’s way of doing that is different.
 Some people are, by their musical nature, more inclined to create; others to develop instrumental skills.
 Some individuals find their musical connection through learning about composers and their music; others by discovering that they can play by ear.
 Some people take to string instruments; others to winds or keyboard.
 Music learning becomes exciting and meaningful when it is tailored to the needs, interests, and readiness of each individual.
 The prospect of discovering one's inner musician is an exciting one!